IO42630/zeebom/README.md

 # zeebom

-This is just a bom-pom for some projects.
+A bom-pom for some projects.